carnisj/instructions_git/readme_distribution.txt

 using the source (.tar.gz), one can rebuild the documentation by running make.bat html (Windows) or makefile html (Mac?, Linux) in the doc/ folder

 package_data can be used only if the data belongs to a package folder, otherwise it can be included only if written in MANIFEST.in

+Upload a distribution on PyPI: twine upload dist/*